Hvass-Labs/swarmops/README.md

 ----------------------

 Meta-optimization is the tuning of an optimizer's control / behavioural parameters by using another overlaying optimizer.
-SwarmOps supports this and a short demo is found in the file demo-meta-optimize.py
+This may greatly improve optimization performance.
+SwarmOps supports meta-optimization and a short demo is found in the file demo-meta-optimize.py

 To execute the file, type the following in a Linux terminal in the directory